 By one brave act, she showed her faith—her righteousness—and she was spared from death as a result.

 Rahab gives me hope.
 She was a woman in a male-dominated society, worked in a reviled profession, and didn’t have the right heritage.
 She was the quintessential outsider, yet that didn’t matter.

-Our past and our circumstances don’t matter to God, but the things we do now, that’s what matters.
+Our past and our circumstances don’t matter to God, but the things we do now.
+That’s what matters.
+That’s righteousness.

 Peter DeHaan writes about biblical Christianity to confront status quo religion and live a life that matters.
 He seeks a fresh approach to following Jesus through the lens of Scripture, without the baggage of made-up traditions and meaningless practices.
 Read more in his books, blog, and weekly email updates.